lstkz/code-splitting-aws-lambda/README.md

 ```

 ## AWS Stack
-`cloudformation.yaml` contains definition for the whole AWS Stack.
+`cdk/MainStack` contains definition for the whole AWS Stack.
-You must create a S3 bucket manually, and update `BUCKET_NAME` in `config.ts`.
 The stack contains:
 - one lambda function
 - one api gateway